osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data selection configuration.md

 | **NodeId**    | Required | `string` | Yes | The NodeId of the variable. |
 | **StreamID** | Optional | `string` | Yes | The custom stream ID used to create the streams.
 If not specified, the OPC UA adapter will generate a default stream ID based on the measurement configuration.
 A properly configured custom stream ID follows these rules:<br><br>Is not case-sensitive.<br>Can contain spaces.<br>Cannot start with two underscores ("__").<br>Can contain a maximum of 100 characters.<br>Cannot use the following characters: / : ? # [ ] @ ! $ & ' ( ) \ * + , ; = % < > &#124;<br>Cannot start or end with a period.<br>Cannot contain consecutive periods.<br>Cannot consist of only periods.

-## OPC UA data selection example
+## BACnet data selection example

-The following is an example of valid OPC UA data selection configuration:
+The following is an example of valid BACnet data selection configuration:

 ```json
 [